 These were the big things that actually have a really big impact on how do you throw a perfect spiral.
 Remember, it’s not just about being able to throw a spiral once and being happy about it, it’s about consistency and accuracy.
 You want to reach a level where you get the spiral right more than 90% of the time.

 Sometimes, during the actual game, it’s natural to miss out on throwing a perfect spiral and this is nothing to feel embarrassed about.
-The harder you train in the gym, the better you perform on the field.
+The harder you train in the gym, the better you perform on the field and better your throwing power will be.
 Keep your focus and train hard, work on these tips and you’ll be able to throw the perfect spiral most of the time.

 If you liked the information presented in this blog post, check out our official website to develop an in-depth understanding of throwing mechanics and running.
 The programs we offer are specifically designed to train you to become a better athlete.